cambiotraining/sars-cov-2-genomics/materials/03-case_studies/03-eqa.md

 We will use a standardised pipeline called _viralrecon_, which automates most of this process for us, helping us be more efficient and reproducible in our analysis.

 :::{.callout-note}
-If you need to revise how the `nf-core/viralrecon` pipeline works, please consult the [Consensus Assembly](../02-isolates/01-consensus.md) section of the materials.
+See @sec-consensus, if you need to revise how the `nf-core/viralrecon` pipeline works.
 :::

 ### Samplesheet